alfmunny/leetcode/41. First Missing Positive/README.md

 Input: [7,8,9,11,12]
 Output: 1

-## Notes:
+## Notes

 Run in O(n) time and uses constant extra space

 1. Say the length of the array is l, the number must be in 1...l+1 (also l possible numbers)

   For example

   [1, 2, 3, 4], the first missing positive is 5.
   [7, 8, 9, 10], the first missing positive is 1

   It means you can use the array as a constant space.
 The result must be (one of the indexes + 1).

 2. We put the number in the right place.
 When it is 10, we swap it with A[9].
 After all the numbers are in the right place, the first one, whose index + 1 != number, it is the missing one

-## Important:
+## Important

-1. Use the `while` to swap the numbers.
+Use the `while` to swap the numbers.
 Only `if` can not do the same job.

 Consider nums = [3, 4, -1, 1].